ShivamModi09/Edunnovate-Technologies-Data-Science/Week-1/README.md

 ### Linear Algebra
 Read [this](https://towardsdatascience.com/boost-your-data-sciences-skills-learn-linear-algebra-2c30fdd008cf) to get a hang of the concepts that are employed in Machine Learning.

 Don’t worry if you don’t understand all of it at once.
-You can skip this for now and maybe read it later as per your need.
+You can skip solving numerous of mathematical questions on these topics for now and maybe do it later as per your need but do keep this concepts in your mind.